In this guide

 - How do spreads affect the return calculation?

-- Adjust the effective purchase price by adding half the spread.
-If YES is quoted at bid=0.38, ask=0.42, your effective entry is ~0.42 not 0.40.
+- Adjust your effective purchase price upward by half the spread width.
+If YES trades with bid=0.38, ask=0.42, your realistic entry point is approximately 0.42 rather than 0.40.